Working with Reports in the Security Awareness Training Platform

 This tab allows you to see reports based on the following categories:

-- Risk Score – this will generate a predictive report to indicate how likely users, user groups, or locations are to fall for attacks.
+- Risk Score Reports – this will generate a predictive report to indicate how likely users, user groups, or locations are to fall for attacks.

 - Group Report Card – this will help you determine the Risk Score, Phish-prone Percentage, and other helpful data about your groups.